tronbyt/TronbytAssistant/README.md

 ## Entities
 - Each Tronbyt device exposes a light entity that controls display brightness (0–100%).
-- Auto-dimming is available as a switch entity so you can toggle adaptive brightness in automations.
+- Night mode is available as a switch entity so you can toggle adaptive brightness in automations.

 ## Services
 ### TronbytAssistant: Push